 The personal data we collect through our websites or when you purchase products from us or have other dealings with us may be transferred to, and stored in, a country operating outside the European Economic Area (EEA).
 Under the GDPR, the transfer of personal data to a country outside the EEA may take place where the European Commission has decided that the country ensures an adequate level of protection.

-In the absence of an adequacy decision, we may transfer personal data provided appropriate safeguards are in place.
+In the absence of an adequate decision, we may transfer personal data provided appropriate safeguards are in place.

 Some of the personal data we collect is processed in New Zealand (where our operations are located).
 New Zealand is recognised by the European Commission as a country that ensures an adequate level of data protection and we rely on this decision in transferring personal data from the EEA to New Zealand.

 Transfers to our global distributors